mohmaednasser/Egypt-Car-Accidents-Analysis/README.md

 ---

-# 📐 Data Modeling
+# 📐 Data Preparation & Analysis

-- Created Fact & Dimension tables
+- Organized and prepared the datasets for analysis inside Power BI
-- Built relationships using **Star Schema**
+- Built relationships between tables to improve dashboard performance
-- Developed DAX measures for:
+- Created DAX measures for:
   - KPIs
   - Comparisons
+  - Percentages
   - Dynamic calculations
-  - Percentages
+- Prepared the final datasets for dashboard visualizations and reporting

 ---